kawu/hist-pl/lexicon/README.md

 polh-lexicon
 ============

-The polh-lexicon library provides a binary representation of the historical dictionary of Polish and language markup format (LMF) parsing utilities which allow to translate the original LMF representation of the dictionary to the binary form.
+The polh-lexicon package implements a binary representation of the historical dictionary of Polish.
+It also provides language markup format (LMF) parsing utilities which allow to translate the original LMF representation of the dictionary to a binary form.

 Installation